build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 Unattended-Upgrade::Mail "admin@example.com";
 ```

 Note that mailx must be installed.
 To check if mailx is installed type the following command.
-If it’s installed, the path will be listed, e.g., /usr/bin/mailx.

 ```bash
 which mailx
 ```

-If it’s not installed and you want to use this feature, you can install mailx.
+If it’s installed, the path will be listed, e.g., `/usr/bin/mailx`.
+If it’s not installed and you want to use this feature, you can install mailx with apt.

 ```bash
 sudo apt install mailutils